San Francisco sues Equifax on behalf of 15 million Californians affected by the breach

 Equifax learned about a major data breach in its system sometime in March of this year, well before it made news of the breach public.
 The company finally released news of the breach earlier this month and then offered up a website for consumers to check if they were one of the 143 million affected by the hack.

 However, the site seemed to randomize who was affected, creating confusion on who had been affected.
-Instead, it encouraged folks, whether they’d been told they were affected or not to sign up for its paid product TrustID.
+Instead, it encouraged folks, whether they’d been told they were affected or not, to sign up for its paid product TrustID.

 To tangle matters more, language in the Terms of Service (ToS) prevented those who signed up from suing the company.
 Equifax later came out with a statement that the ToS would not apply in the instance of this breach.

-Obviously, many things went wrong during the breach disclosure and in the aftermath and people are rightfully upset at the way Equifax has handled the situation.
+Obviously, many things went wrong during the breach disclosure and in the aftermath, and people are rightfully upset at the way Equifax has handled the situation.

 0